-First, right-click or press-and-hold on the time and date button from the system tray, and then click or tap on “Adjust date/time” from the contextual menu.
+First, right-click or press-and-hold on the time and date button from the Windows 10 system tray, and then click or tap on Adjust date/time from the contextual menu.

-You can also click or tap on the time and date displayed in your taskbar’s notification area to open a pane.
-The extra clock(s) you want to keep an eye on are shown under the local time at the top of the pane.
+In Windows 10, the two extra clock(s) you want to keep an eye on are shown next to each other, under the local time at the top of the pane.

 In the more subtle Windows 11 pane, the two new time zones are listed at the top, under the current date, as shown in the image below.